AssetFetch/spec/spec.md

 ## Datablock element templates
 This section describes additional data types that can be used within other datablocks.
-They exist to eliminate the need to re-specify the same data structure in two different places and can not be used directly as datablocks under their template name.
+They exist to eliminate the need to re-specify the same data structure in two different places.
+The templates can not be used directly as datablocks under their template name.

 ### `variable_query`
 This template describes a variable query.
 The individual parameter objects contain information on how to get the right values for making the query from the user through a GUI or other means of input.